faiz-siddiqh/Automation-Framework-RestAPI/README.md

 Kfasid@protonmail.com / fasid@tutanota.com

-Connect me  in LinkedIn - http://www.linkedin.com/in/faiz-ahmed-siddiqh-k-15a050184
+Connect with me in LinkedIn - http://www.linkedin.com/in/faiz-ahmed-siddiqh-k-15a050184